 We have partnered with the awesome team at Wandering the World to bring you a walking tour in the magnificent Douro Valley.
-Led by Park Trek guide Richard Perry, this tour offers 9 days of hiking in some of the most picture-perfect walking country in all of Europe.
+This tour offers 9 days of hiking in some of the most picture-perfect walking country in all of Europe.

 On this walk you will be rewarded with spectacular views of the dramatically beautiful scenery of the Rio Douro (River of Gold) which is both striking in its tranquillity and its rich colours.